Dimezis/BottomNavigationBar/README.md

 6) Properly scales to any height

 7) It's tiny.
-Literally ~10 times smaller than some average bottom bar lib
+Much smaller than some average bottom bar lib

 ## Why is it worse than library X?
 1) There's only a single behavior - fixed tabs.
 No shifting mode, no dynamic color change of bottom bar